LetNear/ProLockLogger/README.md

 Open C:\xampp\php\php.ini
 Ctr + F "zip" "intl"
-remove the ";" infront of the zip and intl restart your Apatche and Mysql
+remove the ";" infront of the zip and intl restart your Apatche and Mysqll

 ##When Pulling from repo
 ```sh